huyle73/SE05-Nhom23/README.md

 #### 1. Build app

 You need to register a new account [Heroku](http://heroku.com/) here.
-And install heroku by this command:
+And install heroku by this command(for Ubuntu):
 ```
 sudo snap install --classic heroku
 ```
+*** ìf you install heroku on Windows, you can follow this [link](https://devcenter.heroku.com/articles/heroku-cli).

 Next, run this command to push app on server
 ```
 git init